 He's deliberately not taking donations.

-He does not want to be in the debate because if he's in the debate, it wipes him out completely.
+He does not want to be in the debate because if he's in the debate, it wipes him out completely because they run these commercials with an announcer that sounds very impressive.

-An authoritative announcer tells you he did this, he did that, he did this.
+An authoritative announcer tells you, he did this, he did that, he did this.

 But as soon as you hear him talk, it shatters the whole illusion.

-He's got this little pipsqueak voice with this thick Southampton accent, and he sounds like a ridiculous Thurston Howell III from Gilligan's Island.
+He's got this little pip-squeak voice with this thick Southampton accent, and he sounds like a ridiculous Thurston Howell III from Gilligan's Island.

-So he can't can't ever talk in public.
+So he can't ever talk in public.

 The fact that he can't speak in his own commercials tells you everything you need to know.

-He's the rising star uh in the Democratic primaries, so they're gonna try to take him out.
+He's the rising star in the Democratic primary.

-Uh Bernie Sanders just kind of does his own thing, doesn't worry about anybody else.
+Bernie Sanders just kind of does his own thing, doesn't worry about anybody else.

 But Elizabeth Warren was up there and now collapsing.